 NEW Rotation and Schedule

 Delegates will be selected based on an application process which is posted below.
-Each delegate is expected to contribute $300 toward the cost of the experience; all remaining costs are paid by the Massachusetts 4-H Foundation.
+Each delegate is expected to contribute $350 toward the cost of the experience; all remaining costs are paid by the Massachusetts 4-H Foundation.
+(Contact your local 4-H Educator for funding sources, ie. advisory councils, or fair board advisories).

 On alternate years, Massachusetts teens will be able to attend the MA 4-H State Leadership program.